vSTAGE Editor

 Demo: high fidelity prototype made in Figma

-Traditionally (in Powerpoint, Keynote and others), slides are aligned vertically.
-For us this made no sense, since going to the 'next something' usually means to the right and not down (image galleries, etc).
-This is why we decided to break this tradition and users seem to have no issues.
-This comes with a caveat: the horizontal slide bar no-one really is familiar with.
-The problem is solved by making the 'tracker' way bigger and always the same width.
-This way it becomes an easy target for trackpad or mouse navigation.
+Scrolling horizontally should always be avoided, as most people are accustomed to vertical scrolling.
+However, there are exceptions, such as in the 'slides-bar'.
+Traditionally, in PowerPoint, Keynote, and other similar applications, slides are aligned vertically.
+For us, this made no sense, since progressing to the 'next something' typically means moving to the right and not downward (as seen in image galleries, etc.).
+This is why we decided to break from this tradition, and users seem to have no issues with it.
+This decision comes with a caveat: the horizontal slide bar, with which no one is really familiar.
+The problem is solved by making the 'tracker' significantly larger and always the same width.
+This way, it becomes an easy target for trackpad or mouse navigation.

 Concept: Onboarding Panel

-Navigating and finding objects in 3D space is one thing, doing the same with help of UI elements was another challenge.
-There are potentially dozens of thousands 3D components and if you want to select, filter, tag, color or show/hide many particular elements like nuts and bolts, a good UI can make this task painless.
-My experience with using 3D tools like Blender and Maya gave me a good idea of how they are dealing with it and I tried to optimize the experience wherever possible.
-Other neat features we can't see here are bookmarks and selection sets, inverse selections etc. These are all very important tools that can come in handy and safe you a lot of time.
+Navigating and finding objects in 3D space is one challenge; doing the same with the help of UI elements is another.
+There are potentially tens of thousands of 3D components, and if you want to select, filter, tag, color, or show/hide many particular elements like nuts and bolts, a well-designed UI can make this task painless.
+My experience with using 3D tools like Blender and Maya gave me a good understanding of how they handle these challenges, and I tried to optimize the experience wherever possible.
+Other neat features not mentioned here include bookmarks and selection sets, inverse selections, etc. These are all very important tools that can be extremely useful and save a lot of time.

 Conclusion

-There is of course a lot more.
-More challenges and more UI work I have done.
-It's just simply too much to show here.
-All in all I have learned a lot on this project.
-For example you can do a lot of planning and build 'atoms' all day long.
-Chances are you will have to go back, adjust and tweak until you have real reusable UI components that work everywhere, in every last corner of the app.
+There is, of course, much more.
+More challenges and more UI work I have undertaken.
+It's simply too much to showcase here.
+All in all, I have learned a great deal from this project.
+For instance, one can spend a lot of time planning and building artefacts for a design system all day long.
+However, chances are you will need to go back, adjust, and tweak until you have truly reusable UI components that work everywhere, in every last corner of the app.